thingsboard/thingsboard.lwm2m.demo.client/README.md

     "version": "1.1",
     "_commentFileName": "The name of the firmware file, located in the same directory as this JSON file.", "fileName": "otaPackageFW.bin",
-    "_commentFileChecksumSHA256": "SHA-256 checksum of the file fileName.", "checksum": "07385bf4c3c8065987a5eaadd7e6639c28e56e350ed80688df8d497679ebf800",
+    "_commentChecksum": "SHA-256 checksum of the file fileName.", "checksum": "07385bf4c3c8065987a5eaadd7e6639c28e56e350ed80688df8d497679ebf800",
-    "_commentFileSize": "Size of the file fileName in bytes.", "dataSize": 8283052
+    "_commentDataSize": "Size of the file fileName in bytes.", "dataSize": 8283052
 }
 ```